wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Questioner:**&ensp;From what you told us, it appears that you are not quite conscious of your surroundings.
 To us you seem extremely alert and active.
 We cannot possibly believe that you are in a kind of hypnotic state which leaves no memory behind.
 On the contrary, your memory seems excellent.
 How are we to understand your statement that as far as you are concerned, the world and all it includes does not exist.

 **Maharaj:**&ensp;It is all a matter of focus.
-Your mind is focussed on the world; mine is focussed on reälity.
+Your mind is focussed on the world; mine is focussed on reality.
 It is like the moon in daylight — when the sun shines, the moon is hardly visible.
 Or watch how you take your food.
 As long as it is in your mouth, you are conscious of it; once swallowed, it does not concern you any longer.
 It would be troublesome to have it constantly in mind until it is eliminated.
 The mind should normally be in abeyance — incessant activity is a morbid state.
 The universe works by itself — that I know.
 What else do I need to know?

 **Q:**&ensp;So a <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> knows what he is doing only when he turns his mind to it; otherwise he just acts, without beïng concerned.